Learn why leading HR professionals trust ekincare! Explore Now

-For employers trying to run a business amidst the COVID-19 pandemic, allowing remote work can be a significant benefit to the employees.
+For employers trying to run a business amidst the COVID-19 pandemic, allowing remote work can significantly benefit the employees.
 But managing remote team members come with its own share of challenges.

 Working remotely or from home may seem like a great perk, but these employees miss out on things like colleague interaction and office provisions.
 As their daily living routines are disrupted, it causes added anxiety, stress, and strain—physically and mentally.